EinsteinOmics/OmicsWorkshop/README.md

 1. Jupyter Notebook files (.ipynb), for those who want to follow along interactively using the HPC Jupyter workflow, where all software has been pre-configured
 2. local RMarkdown or Jupyter files, for those who want to follow along interactively using R or Python on their own computers ("locally").
 Note that you must install relevant software packages for each vignette
-3. pre-run HTML files, for those who want to follow along on their computer without any interactive coding (scroll to bottom for this)
+3. View-only HTML files, for those who want to follow along on their computer without any interactive coding (scroll to bottom for this)

 <br />
 <br />

-## This guide
+## About this guide

 This guide will walk you through:
 - Getting yourself onto the HPC and https://cluster.einsteinmed.edu/